-What is the significance of the spacing and arrangement of wells in a PCR well plate?
+The spacing and arrangement of wells in a

 Sample Organization: The arrangement of wells allows for systematic organization of samples.
 Each well serves as a reaction vessel for a specific sample, control, or standard.
 Proper organization helps researchers keep track of which samples are in each well, reducing the risk of errors.